Cat & Dog Wellness Exams

-We will pay special attention to your senior pet's potential geriatric conditions, such as arthritis or decreased vision, in addition to the routine wellness procedures we perform on all adult pets.
+We will pay special attention to your senior pet's potential geriatric conditions, such as arthritis or decreased vision, in addition to the routine pet wellness procedures we perform on all adult animals.

 For aging pets, additional laboratory tests may be recommended to provide more detailed information about their overall health and well-being.